Terriakidesu/ITELOG_Project/README.md

-# This is an over-engineered shop system for my ITELOG project
+# This is a shop system for my ITELOG project